No need to travel! We can bring our services directly to you!

 • Insurance coverage: If your damages exceed the driver's policy limits, you may be able to pursue compensation through your own uninsured/underinsured motorist (UM/UIM) coverage if you have it.
 This coverage can help bridge the gap when the at-fault driver lacks sufficient insurance to cover your losses.

 • Liability and fault: Even if you are partially at fault for the accident, you can still recover compensation, although your award will be reduced by your percentage of fault.
-Factors like jaywalking or crossing against a traffic signal can be considered in determining fault.
+Factors such as jaywalking or crossing against a traffic signal can be considered when determining fault.

 • Severity of injuries: Minor injuries typically result in lower settlements than severe injuries.
 The long-term impact of your injuries, including any permanent disabilities or ongoing medical needs, will also be considered.